AprilAngland/triviawithus/README.md

 ## Trivia - at the event

-if guests try to visit the "trivia" tab, they would be told to wait for host.
+if guests try to visit the "trivia" tab before the host starts the game, the app will kindly ask them to wait for host.

 <p align="center">
   <img src="public/ReadmeWait.png"  title="hover text">